azuredevcollege/trainingdays/day6/challenges/challenge3.md

         TX packets 0  bytes 0 (0.0 B)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
-As you can see only the loopback adapter remains.
-Let's type the CTRL-p CTRL-q and detach from the container again.
-Delete the container by typing ```docker container rm -f con1 con2```
+As you can see, only the loopback adapter remains.
+Let's type CTRL-p CTRL-q and detach from the container again.
+Delete containers by typing ```docker container rm -f con1 con2```

 ***
 **4: Default networks - Host**

-Another network that has been created when Docker starts is the host network.
-If you use the host network mode for a container, that container’s network stack is not isolated from the Docker host (the container shares the host’s networking namespace), and the container does not get its own IP-address allocated.
+Another network that has been created when Docker starts is "host" network.
+If you attach a container to the "host" network, that container’s network stack is not isolated from Docker host's network stack (container shares the host’s networking namespace), and container does not get its own IP-address allocated.
 Let's create another container and connect that to the host network.

 Type:
 ```shell